-Click this link to the Latest Maple Newsletter
+Click for the Latest Maple Newsletter

-Click this link to the Winter Maple Newsletter
+Click for the Previous Maple Newsletter

 Maple Medical PRU – Values, Visions and Aims

-At Maple we value everyone, staff, volunteers and pupils alike and our aim is to create an educational provision that is safe, caring and nurturing and enables pupils to learn and staff to grow.
+At Maple we value everyone, staff, volunteers and pupils alike and our aim is to create an educational provision that is safe, caring, nurturing and inclusive and enables pupils to learn and staff to grow.
 We respect equality, individuality and achievement at all levels of ability and age.
 It is also our vision to provide a happy and stimulating environment where pupils can achieve their full potential despite the difficulties and barriers they may face.
 We aim to remove as many barriers to learning as possible.
 We have high expectations of teaching and learning and reward achievement.

 All our policies are regularly updated and placed on this website.
 Please feel free to contact the Head teacher regarding any suggestions you may have towards these policies.